-The president recommends and the chancellor concurs that the Board of Regents approve the addition of an Air Traffic Operations ("ATO") concentration to the Bachelor of Commercial Aviation ("B.C.A.") program in the Department of Management and Marketing within the Norris-Vincent College of Business and authorize submission to the Texas Higher Education Coordinating Board seeking its approval for such a program and to the Southern Association of Colleges and Schools for its review.
+I.C.6.
+ASU: Approve the addition of the Air Traffic Operations concentration to the Bachelor of Commercial Aviation.-The Board approved the addition of an Air Traffic Operations ("ATO") concentration to the Bachelor of Commercial Aviation ("B.C.A.") program in the Department of Management and Marketing within the Norris-Vincent College of Business and authorized submission to the Texas Higher Education Coordinating Board seeking its approval for such a program and to the Southern Association of Colleges and Schools for its review.
 This new concentration will complement the existing concentrations in Flight Operations and Aviation Administration, providing students with a specialized track focused on air traffic management and operations.
 Implementation of this new concentration will begin in fall 2025.